nodegoat/documentation/usage/API/store.md

 ### Store

 To store data through the nodegoat API you need a valid domain, a valid path, and use user authentication.
 The data you submit has to be formatted in JSON.
-Storing data in nodegoat will start a new [transaction](https://en.wikipedia.org/wiki/Database_transaction): the transaction will be commited when all data is successfully processed, or rolled back when an error occurs.
+Storing data in nodegoat will start a new [transaction](https://en.wikipedia.org/wiki/Database_transaction) for every 1000 Objects: the transaction will be commited when all data is successfully processed, or rolled back when an error occurs.
+In case of an error, a message is included that specifies the ID of the last processed Object.

 **Example:** The following URL contains the possible basic domain and path parameters to store data to an Object: